rancher/docs/content/rancher/v2.x/en/installation/resources/chart-options/_index.md

 By default Rancher server will detect and import the `local` cluster it's running on.
 User with access to the `local` cluster will essentially have "root" access to all the clusters managed by Rancher server.

+> **Important:**  If you turn addLocal off, most Rancher v2.5 features won't work, including the EKS provisioner.

 If this is a concern in your environment you can set this option to "false" on your initial install.

-> Note: This option is only effective on the initial Rancher install.
+This option is only effective on the initial Rancher install.
 See [Issue 16522](https://github.com/rancher/rancher/issues/16522) for more information.

 ```plain
 --set addLocal="false"